Russia widens its attack on Ukraine: ‘We now have war in Europe’

 “We’re hoping to get an evacuation flight,” he said.
 “There are hundreds, maybe even more than 1,000 of us from India here.”

-Earlier in the Donbas town of Slovyansk, the sound of explosions filled the morning air, but residents appeared to remain calm.
-As the sun rose, some emerged to start their workdays, if under tense circumstances.
+Earlier in the Donbas town of Slovyansk, about 75 miles north of Donetsk, the sound of explosions filled the morning air, but residents appeared to remain calm.
+As the sun rose, some emerged to start their workdays, albeit under tense circumstances.

 “We’re going to stay open,” said Bogdan, an 18-year-old barista, as he slipped an almond croissant into a paper bag and handed it to a waiting customer at a cafe.
 “For now we’re waiting.”

-Anton Chechenko, 30, an electric engineer who works in Slovyansk but whose family lives in Dnipro, about four hours to the west, stood in the central square and watched a flock of pigeons strut on cold tiles.
+Anton Chechenko, 30, an electric engineer who works in Slovyansk but whose family lives in Dnipro, about four hours’ drive to the west, stood in the central square and watched a flock of pigeons strut on cold tiles.

 “Everyone here has lived through war.
 And we’re not seeing shelling yet,” he said.
 Besides, he added, “fear isn’t something that can save your life or your health.
 You need calm for that.”